Concordium/concordium-node/docs/transaction-logging.md

 - `CONCORDIUM_NODE_TRANSACTION_OUTCOME_LOGGING_NAME`, the name of the database to log into.
 The database must exist, otherwise the node will fail to start.
 - `CONCORDIUM_NODE_TRANSACTION_OUTCOME_LOGGING_HOST`, host name or IP of the database, e.g., `127.0.0.1`
 - `CONCORDIUM_NODE_TRANSACTION_OUTCOME_LOGGING_PORT`, port on which the Postgres database is available, e.g., `5432`
-- `CONCORDIUM_NODE_TRANSACTION_OUTCOME_LOGGING_USERNAME`, username to log into the database
+- `CONCORDIUM_NODE_TRANSACTION_OUTCOME_LOGGING_USERNAME`, username to log in to the database
-- `CONCORDIUM_NODE_TRANSACTION_OUTCOME_LOGGING_PASSWORD`, password to log into the database
+- `CONCORDIUM_NODE_TRANSACTION_OUTCOME_LOGGING_PASSWORD`, password to log in to the database

 As mentioned above the database must exist, otherwise the node will fail to start.
-If correct tables exist in the database then they will be used, otherwise the following will be executed upoon startup
+If correct tables exist in the database then they will be used, otherwise the following will be executed upon startup
 ```sql
 CREATE TABLE "summaries"("id" SERIAL8  PRIMARY KEY UNIQUE,"block" BYTEA NOT NULL,"timestamp" INT8 NOT NULL,"height" INT8 NOT NULL,"summary" JSONB NOT NULL)
 CREATE TABLE "ati"("id" SERIAL8  PRIMARY KEY UNIQUE,"account" BYTEA NOT NULL,"summary" INT8 NOT NULL)